jackyzha0/quartz/content/notes/09-location-sensors-3.md

 	- Higher precision (with WiFi Positioning & cell-site multilateration)
 - Disadvantages:
 	- Requires Internet connection
 ![A(ssisted) GPS](https://i.imgur.com/u7iLeWG.png)
+> [!INFO] most relevant to us. used in mobile phones. trad gps uses only satellite.
+AGPS used that and network information
+> also incorporates wifi and cell location

 D(ifferential) GPS
 - Enhancement to GPS to increase location accuracy and integrity